AiBitHackathon/aibit-front/README.md

 # AIbit - AI-Powered Health & Fitness Dashboard

 AIbit is a next-generation health and fitness platform that combines Web3 technology with AI-driven insights to help users achieve their fitness goals.
-By integrating with Fitbit's comprehensive activity tracking and leveraging advanced AI capabilities, AIbit provides personalized health insights and rewards users for maintaining healthy habits.
+By integrating with Fitbit's comprehensive activity tracking and leveraging advanced AI capabilities, AIbit provides personalized health insights and rewards users for maintaining healthy habits!

 ## 🚀 Features